DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/6-ci.md

   ]
 }
 </pre>

-The id of your synthetics test has the form `abc-def-ghi`.
-You can find it either as the last part in the url while browsing the test, or in the summary page of the test, in the properties section.

-Let's create this file and fill in these info in the editor.

 Once this config file is ready and valid, we can redeploy our regression to see synthetics test fail.
 If we were to use synthetics tests in a real CI, we could configure that to either warn us and prevent a manual deployment, or abort an automatic deployment.